IgniteUI/indigo-design-docfx/en/getting-started.md

   <div class="divider--half"></div>
   <div class="divider--half"></div>

-3. From the insert menu, select `Indigo-Styling`, then `Shadows/Rect` and `Elevate 18` positioning it above the background, but below the Navbar.
-Do the same to insert a `Colors/white` rectangle and resize and position it so that its borders are aligned with all the borders of the elevation.
-Now select both layers and size them to 280 by 400, putting them in the exact center of the artboard to serve as a surface on top of which our form will be laid out.
+3. From the insert menu, select `Indigo-Styling`, then `Colors/white` and place the white rectangle on top of the background, sizing it to 280 by 398, and putting it in the exact center of the artboard to serve as a surface on top of which our form will be laid out.

   <div class="divider--half"></div>
   <img src="images/getting-started2.png" srcset="images/getting-started2@2x.png 2x" />